 Please make sure that the following information is included in your phone message or email:

-If you decide to go to your doctor as well, take the stool colour card with you.
-This will help you describe your baby’s symptoms and stool colour to your doctor.
-And if your baby is older than two weeks of age and is still jaundiced, ask your doctor to order a bilirubin test.
+If you decide to go to your health care provider as well, take the stool colour card with you.
+This will help you describe your baby’s symptoms and stool colour to your health care provider.
+If your baby is older than two weeks of age and is still jaundiced, ask your doctor to order a bilirubin test.

 The stool colour card is available in multiple languages (see list on the right) to help with translation.
 Please note these cards are not intended to be used for the colours.
 You should always refer to the English card for accurate colours and refer to the translated version for instructions.